 Every year, Central Bank adopts a home through the Christmas in October Program.
 Employees donate the second Saturday of the month of October and help a needy homeowner with repair tasks in their home.
 Many of the people we have helped are on disability or are elderly.
 They are so excited when we bring our team to help paint, rake leaves, and make other much needed repairs around their home.

 During the holidays, we have collected canned goods for Harvesters, collected gifts for City Union Mission, and helped out a disabled customer with donations of food and gifts.
-Last year, employees raised money for a gift of new books for the two Lead to Read classes at Wendell-Phillips Elementary School.
+One year, employees raised money for a gift of new books for the two Lead to Read classes at Wendell-Phillips Elementary School.
 Please subscribe to our e-newsletter to learn about all of our outreach efforts.

 All of these organizations help Central Bank be a part of the community in a big way.
 There are other organizations not mentioned here that are very important to Central Bank as well, where we donate time and resources.
 Remember to sign up for our e-newsletter to learn more.
 At Central Bank of Kansas City, we care about the community.